On a generalisation of Cameron's base size conjecture: Classical group preliminaries

 \vs

 \paragraph{\textbf{Unipotent elements}}

 We now shift our attention to unipotent elements in finite classical groups.
+We refer the reader to~\cite{LSeitz2} and~\cite{BG} for more information.
 Let $x\in G$ be an element of order $p$.
 Then~\cite[3.1.3]{BG} implies that $x$ again lifts to a unique element $\hat{x}$ of order $p$ in the corresponding matrix group, so that $x = \hat{x}Z$, where $Z$ again denotes the centre of this matrix group.
 We may now identify $\hat{x}$ with its Jordan decomposition on $V$ and write

 where each $J_i$ is a unipotent Jordan block of size $i$ and $a_i$ denotes the multiplicity of $J_i$ in $\hat{x}$.
 Note that if $G$ is symplectic or orthogonal, then there are restrictions on the multiplicities of odd and even Jordan blocks respectively.
 In particular, combining~\cite[3.4.1, 3.5.1]{BG} we get: \begin{lem} Let $\hat{x}\in {\rm Sp}_n(q)$ (respectively ${\rm O}^{\epsilon}_n(q)$) be an element of odd order $p$ with Jordan decomposition $[J_p^{a_p}, \ldots, J_1^{a_1}]$ on $V$.
 Then $a_i$ is even for all odd (respectively even) $i$. \end{lem}